Updated: December 22, 2022

 Can my homemade fertilizer provide all the necessary nutrients for tomatoes?

 Yes, it can.
-But, it mostly depends on your present soil condition as well as the ingredients you are using to make the compost.
+But it mostly depends on your present soil condition and the ingredients you use to make the compost.

-Usually, tomato plants need basic nutrients like nitrogen, phosphorous and potassium to grow and harvest.
-Moreover, they need some micronutrients such as calcium, magnesium, and sulfur to get more quality fruits.
+Usually, tomato plants need essential nutrients like nitrogen, phosphorous, and potassium to grow and harvest.
+Moreover, they need micronutrients such as calcium, magnesium, and sulfur to get more quality fruits.

-If your compost pile contains all the basic nutrients including micronutrients, it will fulfill the demand of your tomato plants.
+If your compost pile contains all the essential nutrients, including micronutrients, it will fulfill the demand for your tomato plants.

 So, do the soil test first to know the present soil condition.
-After getting the soil test result make your compost adding all the necessary ingredients which contain the following nutrients.
+After getting the soil test result, make your compost by adding all the necessary ingredients which contain the following nutrients.

-What are the basic nutrients of fertilizer and how do they work for plants?
+What are the essential nutrients of fertilizer, and how do they work for plants?

-Basic nutrients mean NPK which stands for nitrogen(N), phosphorous(P) and potassium(K).
+Essential nutrients mean NPK, which stands for nitrogen(N), phosphorous(P), and potassium(K).
 Plants can’t grow without these basic nutrients.
-Besides, some supplementary nutrients also play an important role in growing healthy plants like calcium, magnesium, and sulfur.
+Besides, some supplementary nutrients also play an important role in developing healthy plants, like calcium, magnesium, and sulfur.

 Nitrogen helps to grow your plants larger and develops foliage.
 It plays a vital role in plants growing up to setting fruits.

-It develops plant roots, healthy blooming and setting a lot of fruits.
+It develops plant roots, healthy blooming, and sets a lot of fruits.

-Potassium improves plants growth, plant hardiness, fights diseases and protects plants from insects.
+Potassium improves plant growth, and plant hardiness fights diseases and protects plants from insects.

-Magnesium plays an important role in the process of photosynthesis which helps the leaves turn into green.
+Magnesium plays a vital role in the process of photosynthesis which helps the leaves turn green.

-Sulfur provides necessary proteins to the plants.
-It is needed a small amount, but its deficiency makes a huge threat to the plants.
+Sulfur provides necessary proteins to plants.
+It is needed in a small amount, but its deficiency significantly threatens the plants.

-Which ingredients should I use and what nutrients they contain?
+Which ingredients should I use, and what nutrients do they contain?

-To make the best quality fertilizer for tomatoes you need to ensure all the necessary soil nutrients are present in your homemade fertilizer.
-Here I show you a list of ingredients that contain the necessary nutrients for your fertilizer.
+To make the best quality fertilizer for tomatoes, you must ensure all the necessary soil nutrients are present in your homemade fertilizer.
+Here I show you a list of ingredients containing the nutrients for your fertilizer.

 Ingredients that contain a high level of nitrogen:

-Rabbit poo: It contains a balanced proportion of NPK 2.4-1.4-.6.
-Therefore, it doesn’t burn the plants ever.
+It contains a balanced proportion of NPK 2.4-1.4-.6.
+Therefore, it never burns the plants.

-Manure: Aged and composted cow, chicken or horse manures are the best sources of nitrogen and homemade fertilizer.
+Aged and composted cow, chicken, or horse manure are the best nitrogen sources and homemade fertilizer.

-Corn gluten meal: It comes from corn as a byproduct which contains 10% nitrogen and a good source of soil nutrients.
-It also used as herbicide so, don’t apply it before seed germination.
+It comes from corn as a byproduct which contains 10% nitrogen and is a good source of soil nutrients.
+However, it is also used as an herbicide, so wait to apply it before seed germination.

 Ingredients that contain a high level of phosphorous:

-Human urine: It seems a little bit wired but contains an adequate amount of nitrogen, phosphorous and potassium comparatively store brought fertilizer.
+It seems weird but includes an adequate amount of nitrogen, phosphorous, and potassium comparatively stored brought fertilizer.

-Lentils: One cup lentils contain around 866 milligrams of phosphorous.
+One cup of lentils contains around 866 milligrams of phosphorous.

-Sunflower seeds: One cup of sunflower seeds contains around 380 milligrams of phosphorous.
+One cup contains around 380 milligrams of phosphorous.

-Other sources: Navy beans, oats, dried peas, pinto beans, peanuts, and barley are a great source of phosphorous.
+Navy beans, oats, dried peas, pinto beans, peanuts, and barley are excellent sources of phosphorous.